 Read the Post >Ube

 This pon de ring mochi donut recipe does NOT require any deep frying!
 Instead, the donuts are baked in the oven for a “healthier” version of the Japanese treat.
 The small batch recipe only makes 5 donuts and allows you to easily customize the donuts with a variety of flavored glazes.
-Access the recipe by supporting Hummingbird High on Patreon!
+Grab the recipe in the post, along with tips and tricks on how to make the donuts!

 Read the Post >Small Batch Baked Ube Mochi Donuts